 From here, decide what other tableware textiles you might want to add in.
 Cloth napkins are an absolute must, but to match or to contrast with your tablecloth?
 That’s the question.
 Keep to the same colour for subtlety and then have some fun with napkin rings (or ribbon instead) in a colour that’s repeated either in the glassware or centrepiece so there’s a clear colour palette going on.

 For a more formal Easter tablescape, instead of laying the napkin next to the crockery, lay it flat on top of the dinner plate and under the side plate and bowl, and go for cotton rather than laidback linen.

 Easter flowers are always appreciated because it’s such a lovely celebration of spring.
-After Christmas, it’s often the time of year where families get together and enjoy a traditional Easter dinner together, and so taking the time to adorn the tabletop with fresh flowers rather than pine garlands and sprigs of holly is a touch that really marks the occasion.
+After Christmas, it’s often the next most popular time of year for families to get together and enjoy a traditional Easter dinner together.
+This year will be smaller, of course, but the joy of fresh florals can still be enjoyed by the few as much as they are by a crowd and taking the time to adorn the tabletop with fresh flowers is a touch that really marks the occasion.